reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 We can set up the Application Load Balancer to route traffic based on advanced application-level information that includes the content of the request.

 ## Auto Scaling an EC2 Fleet
-Auto Scaling ensures that we have the correct number of Amazon EC2 instances available to handle the load for our application.
-We create collections of EC2 instances, called Auto Scaling groups, and specify the maximum and a minimum number of EC2 instances in an auto-scaling group.EC2 Auto Scaling ensures that the number of instances never goes outside the range of min and max number of instances.

-We can also specify scaling policies, then Amazon EC2 Auto Scaling can launch or terminate instances as demand on your application increases or decreases.

 An EC2 Fleet contains a group of On-Demand and Spot instances.
 We can automate the management of a fleet of EC2 instances with Auto Scaling to meet a pre-defined target capacity.
-An EC2 Fleet contains the configuration information to launch a group of instances.

-We can use Auto Scaling to automatically increase the number of EC2 instances during spikes in demand to maintain performance and decrease capacity during lulls to reduce costs.
+Auto Scaling ensures that we have the correct number of Amazon EC2 instances available to handle the load for our application.
+We create collections of EC2 instances, called Auto Scaling groups, and specify the maximum and a minimum number of EC2 instances.EC2 Auto Scaling ensures that the number of instances never goes outside the range of the maximum and the minimum number of instances.

+We can also define scaling policies, based on which EC2 Auto Scaling can launch or terminate instances as demand on our application increases or decreases.

 ## Monitoring an EC2 Instance